lumeland/blog/posts/lume-3.md

 ### Removed automatic doctype

-Lume 2 automatically added the `<!doctype html>` to all HTML pages if it's missing.
-The original reason is that JSX doesn't allow to add this directive, so it was difficult to create HTML pages only with JSX.
-However, some users don't want this behavior because they want to create files with fragments of HTML.
-In Lume 3 is possible to add the `doctype` directive in JSX (thanks to SSX) so this behavior is no longer needed.
+Lume 2 automatically added `<!doctype html>` to any HTML pages that were missing it.
+The original reason was because JSX doesn't allow adding this directive, so it was difficult to create HTML pages with only JSX.
+However, some users don't want this behavior because they create files with fragments of HTML.
+In Lume 3, it is possible to add the `doctype` directive in JSX (thanks to SSX) so this behavior is no longer needed.